Actimia/rust-playground/talk.md

    - We overwrite the state first, even if the state was not correct!

 ### Rust to the Rescue
+ - It would be nice if we could let the compiler take care of it!
+   - Preferrably with minimal runtime overhead, both in what code we execute and the memory we use
  - Encode the state as a type parameter instead
    - The states are no longer values, but are instead types
+     - This lets us move the logic from the runtime to the compiler
-   - We store the state
+   - We store the state to enable state-specific data
      - Most state structs are 0-sized and they will be completely erased at runtime
      - If all states were 0-sized, one could use a `PhantomData`
+   - State transition functions consume the previous binding and create a new instance
+     - This can be made to be pretty cheap with clever data layout - but remember the priorities!
+     - The borrow checker ensures we can never use the previous bindings
  - Rust allows specialized `impl`-blocks for different type parameters, grouping related code together
    - It is no longer possible to call a function on a different state, checked at runtime
    - This is also understood by IDEs, which doesn't even suggest invalid functions
    - Functions can be applied to more than one state via marker traits (`CanPerformScience`)

 ### Limitations and workarounds:
- - No undeterministic state transitions
+ - Can be cumbersome to do undeterministic state transitions
  - Slightly more code, but it is a linear overhead that would disappear with longer method bodies
  - No shared references to the state machine, due to state transitions requiring ownership
    - This also means you cannot store a list of all spacecraft, due to them being different types